-When it comes to looking for a career change this year, you are by no means alone in your thoughts.
+When it comes to looking for career changes this year, you are by no means alone in your thoughts.
 The beginning of a new year is when people are motivated to set new resolutions and achieve new goals.

 Something fresh and exciting is on the horizon, as is the opportunity to truly knuckle down and begin moving forward in your professional life.
 Job losses, redundancies, and layoffs have taken their toll on many people over the past couple of years, and many are in desperate need of a fresh start.

-Throughout this article, we will look at some steps you can take while looking for career change ahead.
+Throughout this article, we will look at some steps you can take while looking for career changes ahead.

 Many of us have gone through college and university or training programs and have found ourselves entrenched in a career.
 We believe that because we have received training in a particular subject, we are obligated to remain in that field – but this could not be further from the reality.